JCB, Together With Resona, Realize A New Purchasing Experience: The World's First Full-Scale Project To Commercialize Ultra-Wideband (UWB) Payments

 Provide communication functions for both users and merchants.
 For example, it can be used to automate the communication of requests such as food allergy information, whether or not plastic bags are needed, whether receipts are present and addressed, loyalty program information, whether coupons are available and used, and requests such as handicap and assistance needs, and children's chair preparations.

-Provide special customer service experiences for VIP customers and support functions for stores.
+Provide special customer service experiences for VIP customers and support store operations.
 Customers can receive a special customer service experience without verbally communicating with the merchant's staff, allowing stores to provide appropriate customer service based on specific customer needs.

 Enable 1-to-1 marketing capabilities for customers.
 Marketing utilization, such as displaying personalized information on smart displays near customers, distributing coupons to customers, and displaying personalized pricing.